Panhellenic Sorority Recruitment

 Recruitment Schedule Details

 The first event is a mandatory Recruitment Convocation held on campus before recruitment rounds begin.
 The suggested dress is casual.
 Potential New Members (PNMs) will not be meeting sorority women at this time.
 You will meet and be introduced to the Executive Board for Panhellenic and the Panhellenic recruitment counselors (Pi Chis) that have worked long and hard for recruitment to be a huge success.
 All questions will be answered and schedules for the week will be distributed at this meeting.

-During Open House Round, each PNM will visit each of the eight participating sororities for a 20 minute meet-and-greet type event.
+During Open House Round, each PNM will visit each of the nine participating sororities for a 20 minute meet-and-greet type event.
 Open House Round will take place over the first two days of recruitment.

 The next day, Philanthropy Round, is the first day of invitations to recruitment events.
 Each PNM may visit up to six parties lasting 30 minutes each.
 In this round, the PNM will participate in an activity (usually making a craft) that will support each individual chapter's philanthropy.
 This is wonderful opportunity to ask more in-depth questions about the philanthropy and service projects of each sorority.